SKULSHADY/material-rounded-theme/README.md

 ### As a Frontend Resource

 **NOTE**: CSS files added this way will not apply to iframes such as the HACS and Add-ons pages.
-It will also not apply to some page backgrounds like the settings and developer tools pages, which are hardcoded to a default color.
+It will also not apply to some page backgrounds like the settings and developer tools pages, which are hardcoded to a default color, if the companion module is not installed.
 It will also be superceded by any color themes set using the companion module.
 Some users have reported that stylesheets do not work on their Home Assistant frontends due to a possible browser bug unrelated to this theme or its companion module.

 1. Navigate to a dashboard and then click `🖉 Edit dashboard` > `⋮ Open dashboard menu` > `Manage resources`.
 2. Click `+ Add Resource`.